 Full-time Accelerated Coursework Track - 2 Year

-Students earn a BSN and nine (9) MSN credits in two academic years.
-Course content and clincial experiences are scheduled to allow time to integrate theoretical concepts and constructs into clinical practice.
+Students earn a BSN and nine (9) graduate credits in two academic years.
+Course content and clinical experiences are scheduled to allow time to integrate theoretical concepts and constructs into clinical practice.

-Jefferson Nursing students learn clinical skills in a risk-free, simulated-patient environment that is one of the nation’s leading centers of its kind.
-Combined with their clinical practice at Jefferson Health Hospitals, our BSN students graduate with far more hours of clinical experience than is professionally required.
+Jefferson Nursing students learn clinical skills in a risk-free, simulated-patient environment that is one of the nation’s leading centers.
+Combined with their clinical practice at Jefferson Health Hospitals, BSN students graduate with excellent clinical skills.

-During the program’s undergraduate phase, students earn 60-credits, and an additional nine (9) graduate credits at Jefferson School of Nursing.
+During the program, students earn 60 undergraduate credits and 9 graduate credits at Jefferson College of Nursing.

 FACT/Midwifery Program Option